TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 <details><summary>Practice 3: summerizing pHMM files with frahmmstat</summary>
 <p>

 Since a pHMM file may contain any number of individual models, it is useful to be able to quickly summarize the contents.
 The tool frahmmstat is designed to provide such a summary for FraHMMER formated pHMM files.
-In this practice, you will compare the summaries of the two pHMM files made in practices 1 and 2.
-First, run the following command to summarize the file built with the standard codon table.
+By running the following command you can produce a sumary for the file MET.hmm from practice 1:

 ```bash
    % frahmmstat MET.hmm
 ```